Turing completeness

-To show that something is Turing-complete, it is enough to show that it can be used to simulate some Turing-complete system.
+To show that something is Turing-complete, it is enough to demonstrate that it can be used to simulate some Turing-complete system.
 No physical system can have infinite memory, but if the limitation of finite memory is ignored, most programming languages are otherwise Turing-complete.

 Non-mathematical usage

 In colloquial usage, the terms "Turing-complete" and "Turing-equivalent" are used to mean that any real-world general-purpose computer or computer language can approximately simulate the computational aspects of any other real-world general-purpose computer or computer language.
 In real life, this leads to the practical concepts of computing virtualization and emulation.

-Real computers constructed so far can be functionally analyzed like a single-tape Turing machine (the "tape" corresponding to their memory); thus the associated mathematics can apply by abstracting their operation far enough.
+Real computers constructed so far can be functionally analyzed like a single-tape Turing machine (which uses a "tape" for memory); thus the associated mathematics can apply by abstracting their operation far enough.
 However, real computers have limited physical resources, so they are only linear bounded automaton complete.
-In contrast, a universal computer is defined as a device with a Turing-complete instruction set, infinite memory, and infinite available time.
+In contrast, the abstraction of a universal computer is defined as a device with a Turing-complete instruction set, infinite memory, and infinite available time.